xlynkz/xlynkz.github.io/README.md

 For example we will build a boutique shop and market its simplicity to fashion entrepreneurs.
 Focusing first on the Toronto market, Fastur will exercise the aforementioned strategies at elevator pitch competitions, CEO speaker series, Meet-ups and university information sessions.
 Thereafter we will expand into the Montreal and Waterloo startup communities.

 # Financial Plan
 6.1	- Start-up Costs
 Significant expenses are expected for initial product development from the hiring of software developers and general infrastructure.

 Software Development
--	$250000 |Core Software Development
+-	$25000 |Core Software Development
--	$50000 | Secure hosting and SSL certificates.
+-	$5000 | Secure hosting and SSL certificates.
--	$25000 | Fastur.com domain name & Associated brand registrations
+-	$2500 | Fastur.com domain name & Associated brand registrations
+-
 Salaries
 -	$5000 Monthly | Wages for CEO
--	$50000 Monthly | Wages for backend developers
+-	$25000 Monthly | Wages for backend developers
--	$50000 Monthly | Wages for interface designers
+-	$25000 Monthly | Wages for interface designers
 Knowledge:
--	$50000 Monthly | 3rd party engines
+-	$25000 Monthly | 3rd party engines
--	$50000 Monthly | New research
+-	$25000 Monthly | New research
 Equipment
--	$25000 | Surface Pro’s, Macs / IPads for development / demonstrations.
+-	$5000 | Production EquipmentSurface Pro’s, Macs / IPads for development / demonstrations.
--	$25000 | Mobile data plans
+-	$2000 | Mobile data plans
 -	$10000 | Internal servers
--	$5000 | Blackberry passports |
+-	$5000 | Mobile equipment: Blackberry Passports, Ipads
 -	$5000 | Widescreens
 Legal
 -	$150000 | Patents